li-clutter-org/postman-to-loadimpact/README.md

 #postman-to-loadimpact

 Converts Postman collections to Load Impact user scenarios.
-Given a Postman collection, the transformer will auto-generate a [LUA script](http://support.loadimpact.com/knowledgebase/topics/117699-user-scenario-scripting) to be imported as user scenario for your load tests.
+Given a Postman collection, the transformer will auto-generate a [Lua script](http://support.loadimpact.com/knowledgebase/topics/117699-user-scenario-scripting) to be imported as user scenario for your load tests.

-The transformer converts Postman requests and [variables](http://blog.getpostman.com/2014/02/20/using-variables-inside-postman-and-collection-runner/)  into LUA requests and variables respectively.
+The transformer converts Postman requests and [variables](http://blog.getpostman.com/2014/02/20/using-variables-inside-postman-and-collection-runner/)  into Lua requests and variables respectively.

-Postman [pre-requests](https://www.getpostman.com/docs/pre_request_scripts) and [tests](https://www.getpostman.com/docs/writing_tests) are appended as comments before and after its respective LUA request.
+Postman [pre-requests](https://www.getpostman.com/docs/pre_request_scripts) and [tests](https://www.getpostman.com/docs/writing_tests) are appended as comments before and after its respective Lua request.
 The pre-request and test behaviour could easily be replicated with the [Load Impact scripting API](https://loadimpact.com/load-script-api).

 The Postman Collection Format v1 and v2 are supported.